cosmos/sdk-tutorials/academy/4-my-own-chain/game-wager.md

   total: "0"
 ```

-Wait 5 minutes for the game to expire, and check again:
+Wait 5 minutes for the game to expire and check again:

 ```sh
 $ checkersd query bank balances $bob